staneaurelius/WebScraping-Capstone-Olympus/README.md

 ## Dependencies

-The packages required in this project is provided in `requirements.txt` file.
+The packages required in this project are provided in `requirements.txt` file.

 ## Steps Taken in This Project